Emergent charge-2$e$ carriers well hidden from electronic band structures

+Interestingly, with an intermediate attraction ($U=5t$), the charge-2$e$ spectral function in Fig.~\ref{fig:dos}(e) displays spectral features near the chemical potential that qualitatively resemble the strongly attractive case in (f).
+Consistently, the corresponding spectral weight of $A^{(2)}_-(\omega)$, 0.154, is already very large, closer to $\rho$ and significantly larger than $\rho^2$.
+Such resemblance in the characteristics to the well-defined charge-2$e$ carriers in the strong attraction limit (through an adiabatic connection) unambiguously establishes the emergence of charge-2$e$ carriers in this intermediate regime.
+(Note that similar spectral features were observed via $T$-matrix approximation~\cite{micnas1995excitation, schafroth1997double, Frsard1992SelfconsistentTA}.
+However, without reliable references in the strong attraction limit, they were interpreted as ``fluctuating pairs'', ``Cooper resonance'', or ``virtually bound pair states'', rather than \textit{physical} charge-2$e$ carriers that emergent in the low-energy subspace.)

+We stress that even at this intermediate attraction, the charge-2$e$ carriers already dominate the low-energy physics.
+A crude decomposition of contributions to the spectral weight $A^{(2)}_{-}(\omega)$ into $x$ portion of density $\rho$ from two bound electrons and $(1-x)$ portion from unbound ones, $0.154=x\rho+[(1-x)\rho]^2$ already gives $x\approx 60\%$ for $\rho=0.25$.
+(This is, in fact, a rather serious underestimation of $x$, considering the \textit{enhanced} fluctuation in the relative position, $\Delta$, absorbed in dressed 2$e$-carriers, $\tilde{a}^\dagger_i=\sum_{\delta,\Delta} \alpha^\delta_\Delta c^\dagger_{i+\delta+\Delta/2,\uparrow}c^\dagger_{i+\delta-\Delta/2,\downarrow}$, away from the strong attraction limit.)
+Furthermore, the narrower bandwidth of 2$e$-carriers electronic implies an relatively enhanced density of states near the chemical potential in comparison with electronic carriers.
+Finally, as shown in Fig.~\ref{fig:dos}(b), the dominance of $2e$-carriers is further amplified by the suppression of $A^{(1)}$ near the chemical potential (i.e. a psedudogap).

+Non-trivially, the electronic spectral functions in Fig.~\ref{fig:dos}(b) is not fully gapped near the chemical potential, reflecting the presence of electronic carriers that \textit{coexist} with the charge-2$e$ carriers.
+Such a two-fluid mixture naturally results from a detailed balance to optimize between the binding energy of bounded electrons and the competing kinetic energy of the unbound electrons.
+Clearly, even though observation of such low-energy electronic carriers (or Fermi surface) often led to dismissal of charge-2$e$ carriers, this result instead indicates a mixture of fermionic and bosonic carriers in low-energy effective descriptions.

-\textit{Long-lived and mobile charge-$2e$ carriers} --- Naturally, the key physical question next is whether the emergent charge-2$e$ carriers display characteristics of well-defined quasi-particles, such that a simple particle picture may apply (e.g. the Drude model).
+\textit{Long-lived and mobile charge-$2e$ carriers} --- Naturally, the key physical question next is whether the emergent charge-2$e$ carriers display characteristics of well-defined quasi-particles, such that a simple particle picture (or a semi-classical description) may apply.
 This can be answered by the momentum dependent spectral functions shown in Fig~\ref{fig:band}.
 The first row gives the electronic spectral function in the weak attraction ($U=t$) regime, displaying sharp peaks with well-defined energy-momentum dispersion.
 The narrow peak width, $\Delta \omega$, corresponds to a long quasi-particle lifetime, $\sim\frac{\pi}{\Delta \omega}$, while the energy-momentum dispersion, $\omega(\mathbf{k})$, encodes the group velocity, $\mathbf{v}\equiv\nabla_\mathbf{k}\omega(\mathbf{k})$, of quasi-particles' kinetic propagation.

 In great contrast, the charge-2$e$ spectral function, $A^{(2)}_-(\mathbf{k},\omega)$, in the right column of the forth row shows no sharp peak, but only a weak broad continuum of very low intensity.
 This is perfectly consistent with the above spectral weight analysis that no tightly bound charge-2$e$ carriers emerges in this weak binding regime.
 The weak continuum merely represents the accidental occurrence of two nearly uncorrelated electronic carriers occupying the same site.